2024: lost trails and hikers in historic wilderness

 We hiked out on a heavily used trail to the Deer Creek administrative site (corrals and locked bathroom) and road back to our vehicle.

 I was curious about High Creek Trailhead.
-We drove back to Bonita, then turned west on an unsigned road that led straight towards mountains like the road we recalled from 1975.
+We drove back to Bonita, then turned west on an unsigned road that led straight toward mountains like the road we recalled from 1975.
 But it ended at a locked gate.
-Confused, we followed the road north, crossed a creek then doubled back to an American Recovery Act sign.
+Confused, we followed the road north, crossed a creek, then doubled back to an American Recovery Act sign.
 On our return, we met an Arizona Game and Fish official who explained that a private ranch had closed off the road straight up High Creek; the road we had followed was a Forest Service bypass to the trailhead.

 A second visit was needed.

-2016 Return: redoing our hike, maybe
+2016 return: redoing our hike (maybe)

 The following March we took the High Creek reroute.
-A sign at the trailhead warned “caution: entering burned area.”
+A sign at the trailhead warned “Caution: entering burned area.”
 Creek was unburned but trail blocked by oak limbs probably felled by wet heavy snow.
 High Creek dropped off in falls and pour-offs.
 Four steep switchbacks ended at East Divide Junction and a “Bassett Peak 8.6” sign.
-We camped in the saddle a quarter mile north and filtered water from a nearby spring.The next day we timed a round trip to Bassett Peak to see if one could drive from Tucson, hike to the peak and back, and then drop down Rattlesnake Creek to camp at Holdout Spring in a day.
-We started from the saddle at 7.
+We camped in the saddle a quarter-mile north and filtered water from a nearby spring.Next day we timed a round trip to Bassett Peak to see if one could drive from Tucson, hike to peak and back, and then drop down Rattlesnake Creek to camp at Holdout Spring in a day.
+We started from the saddle at 7 a.m.
 Mostly cleared trail ran up and down ridges below towering red sandstone figures.
 At a junction, signs for Ash Creek Road and Bassett Peak.
 Trail contoured around peak and a steep flagged route ascended.
 At the top we were sad to find a smashed jar and no register—hopes of finding our 1975 signatures dashed!

 We returned past Sunset Peak glowing in sunset hues.
 Wearing headlamp, I stumbled on uphill slog over the ridge in the dark, then long half-mile drop on rocky trail to the junction.
-After a 13-hour hike we got to the saddle at 8 p.m.; no time for 3 more miles to Holdout Spring!
+After 13-hour hike we got to the saddle at 8 p.m.; no time for 3 more miles to Holdout Spring!

 After slow going through burn we got to Kennedy Peak.
 Descent into Douglas Canyon on East Divide Trail was decent wherever pines survived.
 More fire zone to saddle and junction with (nonexistent) Paddy’s River Trail.
 We wound around ridges and down to Rattlesnake Junction.
 Bright colors below: a circle of people with florescent packs off the trail.
 We passed our saddle campsite and made our way down High Creek Trail, reaching our vehicle at 7 p.m.

-In 2015 the Coronado National Forest website posted a news release announcing a $20,000 matching grant for postfire trail repair in the Galiuro Wilderness and two other areas.
+In 2015 the Coronado National Forest website posted a news release announcing a $20,000 matching grant for post-fire trail repair in the Galiuro Wilderness and two other areas.

-We wish more postfire effort went to trail work.
+We wish more post-fire effort went to trail work.
 One fire crew (equipped with chainsaws) could probably rebuild the well-designed Galiuro legacy trails in a few months.

 show less